seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 *Exeunt.*

-### SCENE II: Thebes.
+### SCENE II.
+Thebes.
 The palace.

 *Enter Palamon and Arcite.*

 **Arcite**
 Dear Palamon, dearer in love than blood,
 And our prime cousin, yet unhard'ned in
-The crimes of nature--let us leave the city
+The crimes of nature - let us leave the city
 Thebes, and the temptings in't, before we further
 Sully our gloss of youth:
 And here to keep in abstinence we shame